MattiaRiola/is-pizzeria-project/ReportToBe.md

 Here describe at high level the change(s), and their motivation.
 Link with critical points identified in As Is analysis

-The following sections are meant to describe in more detail the changes, using the same structure used in the As Is document.
+**To contrast order loss and mischeduling of orders** A web app will be developed to automatize and reduce human errors in the following events:
+- A section of the web applications will be used by the pizza chef to signal the status empty/low/medium/full of the ingredients, this will be useful for:
+  - Giving the cashier the ability to register only orders that can be satisfied reaching an agreement with the client at ordering time.
+  - Automatically create a shopping list for the restock.
+- Orders will be registered by the cashier in the system with a dedicated form instead of writing the infos by hand on paper post-its.
+- Registered orders will be visible by the pizza chef in the kitchen and automatically scheduled by the system
+- Orders information will be visible by the deliverers in a dedicated page of the webapp through their smartphones.
+- Register customer to get customer informations only once in order to:
+  - build loyalty of the customer by offering loyalty prizes.
+  - speed up ordering process

 # Organizational variables

-Keep this section and subsections, if there is no change just write &#39;no change&#39;.
+Keep this section and subsections, if there is no change just write 'no change'.
 In case there is a change detail it.

 ## Size
+'no change'

 ## Products services
+'no change'
 ## Goal, goal type, vision, mission, strategy
+'no change'
 ## Culture
+- "striving for customer satisfaction"
+- "efficiency good lmao"
 ## Structure
+'no change'
 ### IT office
+Outsourced management of the application and technical assistance by IT consultancy company
 ## Formalization specialization centralization
+'no change'
 ## Organizational type
+'no change'
 # Business model canvas

-if there is no change just write &#39;no change&#39;
+if there is no change just write 'no change'

 other wise detail only the box(es) that change

+**Key Partnership:**
+- Added to the key partners the consultancy company that produces and maintain the web app

+**Cost structure**
+- Added to the cost structue the maintenance of the web app

+**Key Resources**
+- Added to the Key Resources the web app